vyos/vyos-documentation/docs/services/ssh.rst

 Set the ``sshd`` log level.
 The default is ``info``.

-.. cmfcmd:: set service ssh vrf <name>
+.. cfgcmd:: set service ssh vrf <name>

 Specify name of the :abbr:`VRF (Virtual Routing and Forwarding)` instance.